sairatabassum/Voice-Bot/README.md

 # Voice-Bot

 A simple Python based Voice Bot.
 Voice bot can speak and interact with user through the voice.
-If you ask a random question, the bot will answer to your question. :robot:
+If you ask a random question, the bot will answer to your question :robot: